mgerb/ServerStatus/readme.md

 ## Configuration

 - Download or Clone the repository
-- Add your bot token and room ID to the config.json file in the dist folder
+- Add your bot token and room ID to the config.json in the dist folder
-- Execute the Windows or Linux binary!
+- Execute the correct binary according to your operating system!

 ### How to get the bot token
 https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token